Herbal remedies for styes

 Other folk remedies to treat styes

 – Diet for styes: Styes can be prevented or improved with a diet rich in plants that stimulate the immune system.
 Eating vegetables which contain vitamin C and antioxidants, can help prevent eye infections or improve their appearance.
-(More information about eyes diet in the listing above)
+(More information about eyes diet in the listing below)

 – Hot water: The application of hot compresses on a stye can help cure it.